geeksusma/mysql_testing_example/README.md

 * Put a "Configuration Class" to define an embedded datasource (check EmbeddedMyslServerConfig)
 * Put a schema creation script in your classpath

+## Alternative solution (and even better if you have Docker support)
+Use containers
+* Less boiler plate code
+* More generic solution
+* The performance if you compared with the embedded MySQL is almost the same
+* Your docker image for your MySQL can be exactly the same version than your prod environment

+## How to Run the Integration Tests?
+Go to the applycation-test.yml and locate the property "container" If that property is set to "true", then the Integration Tests will use a docker container instead the embedded MySQL solution.
+Otherwise they will use the e-MySQL

 And that's all!